hpiwowar/jdap/manuscript.md

 | Other (please specify) | 117                 | 0.028                   |
 | Grand Total            | 4124                | 1                       |

-Journal policies as of December 2014:
+Journal policies as of December 2014 (surveys were sent out between February 2011 and March 2014 to authors who published between November 2010 and November 2013):

 | journal                                                 | policy start | number of responses |
 |---------------------------------------------------------|--------------|---------------------|